Powell Elementary Handbook

 - Pick up students who need to leave early before 2:30pm.

-*Parent/teacher conferences, ARDS, 504 meetings etc. will be held virtually or by telephone when possible.
+*When possible, parent/teacher conferences, ARDS, 504 meetings etc. will be held virtually or by telephone.
+Adjustments will be made throughout the year based on COVID mitigation strategies

 Other Safety Guidelines